 - From time to time, a faculty member may decide that the distribution does not apply to a standard class.
 For instance, the class may perform particularly well or poorly.
 The faculty member should, in his or her syllabus, reserve the right to vary the distribution.

 - We recommend the faculty use total enrollment at the end of the first seven weeks of class or when the Attend List is made available, as the measure of the number of students in the class on which to base the percentage of various grades.
 Students who drop after this day may be counted in the percentage of students receiving an F for the course.

 Early Grade Reporting

 Given PMBA students often receive reimbursement for classes, we provide an early grade listing on official letterhead from our office each semester indicating the course taken and the grade they earned to receive employer reimbursement.

-Course grades are due within two weeks of the course end date, given our fall and spring semesters are 12-13 weeks in length.
+Course grades are due within one week of the course end date, given our fall and spring semesters are 12-13 weeks in length.
 Within a week of you posting course grades, we will mail early grade listings to students.

 Online Grade Reporting in MAUI

 The University of Iowa requires that grades be submitted online through the MAUI system.
 Your class lists are also available in MAUI.
 To use MAUI, you will need a HawkID and password.
 Please contact your academic departmental administrator to obtain your HawkID if you have not received one to date.

 Please consult with your departmental administrator to confirm the process for submitting grades for graduate courses.
 (Some graduate-level courses may have different or additional procedures to what is noted here.)